timvisee/ban-binance-bot/README.md

 ./target/release/ban-binance-bot
 ```

-To build the bot without OCR features, so you don't have to install extra
+To build the bot without some features, so you don't have to install extra
 packages, use:

 ```bash